EconomyTop Stories

-Additional data showed that Core CPI inflation, which excludes volatile food and energy prices, slipped to 5.5% from the expected 5.6%.
-In monthly terms, both CPI and Core CPI increased by 0.4%, in line with analysts’ projections.
-Our live coverage provides more insights into the market’s reaction to US inflation data.
+Additional data showed that core CPI inflation, which excludes volatile food and energy prices, slipped to 5.5% from the expected 5.6%.
+In monthly terms, both CPI and core CPI increased by 0.4%, in line with analysts’ projections.

 According to the BLS report, the largest contributor to the overall monthly increase was the shelter index, followed by rises in the indexes for used cars and trucks, and gasoline.
 The gasoline index’s growth outweighed declines in other energy component indexes, resulting in a 0.6% increase in the energy index in April.
 Below you can see inflation numbers around the globe: